-Where the quantity standards are not met in full by open space provision within the site, the council will secure appropriate financial contributions towards qualitative improvements to existing off-site open spaces, and on-going maintenance, to ensure the impact of the development is fully mitigated.
+Where the quantity standards are not met in full by open space provision within the site, the council will secure appropriate financial contributions towards qualitative investments to existing off-site open spaces, and ongoing maintenance, to ensure the impact of the development is fully mitigated.
 The council has prepared an Open Spaces Calculator to help applicants quantify such contributions.

-- 3. Where a development of over 3.5ha is proposed in an area of the district with identified deficiencies in the typologies for parks and gardens, play areas, allotments or outdoors sports, or where the specific characteristics of a development site present a strategic opportunity for provision of one of these typologies, the council will require the applicant to maximise the impact of the open space contribution to the local area and the district by apply flexibility between typologies, while maintaining the overall level of open space provision for the site. - 4.
-The type of outdoor sports pitches must be determined based on the council's Open Space Strategy and Playing Pitch
+3. Where a development of over 3.5ha is proposed in an area of the district with identified deficiencies in the typologies for parks and gardens, play areas, allotments or outdoors sports, or where the specific characteristics of a development site present a strategic opportunity for provision of one of these typologies, the council will require the applicant to maximise the impact of the open space contribution to the local area and the district by apply flexibility between typologies, while maintaining the overall level of open space provision for the site.

-Strategy, or any subsequent updates to these strategies, or identified local need.
-Applicants should also have full regard to Sports England's Play Pitch Calculator to determine quantity and sub-typology of outdoor sport required.

-- 5. Proposals for development which include provision of new on site open space must ensure that new open spaces meet the specified quality standards below: - (a) Be designed as part of the green infrastructure network in a locality, contributing to local landscape character, connecting with local routes and green corridors for people and wildlife as well as providing multi-functional benefits such as addressing surface water management priorities; - (b) Play provision is sufficiently diverse to encourage all appropriate ages; - (c) Be fully accessible and incorporate natural and incidental play, to encourage physical activity to improve mental well-being & health inequalities; - (d) Provide a location and shape for the space which allows for meaningful and safe recreation and be sufficiently overlooked by active building frontages while maintaining appropriate distances from residential development; - (e) Be easily found and accessible walking and cycling, and public transport and road where appropriate, including by those with disabilities, with pedestrian crossings on roads where necessary; - (f) Make the entrances accessible for all users, of appropriate size and inviting with a welcoming sign and directions/map where appropriate; - (g) Provide clearly defined boundaries with fences or hedges where needed to ensure safety of users;
+- 4. The type of outdoor sports pitches must be determined based on the council's Open Space Strategy and Playing Pitch Strategy, or any subsequent updates to these strategies, or identified local need.
+Through early engagement with planning and through pre application advice, applicants should also have full regard to Sports England's Play Pitch Calculator to determine quantity and sub-typology of outdoor sport required. - 5.
+Proposals for development which include provision of new on site open space must ensure that new open spaces meet the specified quality standards below: - (a) Be designed as part of the green infrastructure network, contributing to local landscape character, connecting with local routes and green corridors for people and wildlife as well as providing multi-functional benefits such as addressing surface water management priorities (only appropriate for semi natural); - (b) Play provision is sufficiently diverse to encourage all appropriate ages and to reflect Making Space for Girls guidance; - (c) Play provision is to be designed to ensure appropriate play opportunities for users with disabilities (physical and mental) embedded in the overall design;

-- (h) Providing signage, seating, cycle furniture, litter bins and lighting, where appropriate, to ensure safety of users without adversely affecting wildlife; - Provide a range of planting, with appropriate mix of predominantly indigenous species, maintained to a good standard; - (j) Promote biodiversity on-site through design, choice of species and management practises, while ensuring that the space's ability to perform as an accessible open space is not compromised; and - (k) For developments of over 3.5ha: - Provide an Open Space Layout and Design statement, to incorporate ecological management measures for approval by the council; and - (ii) Provide a Management Plan with adequate resources identified for ongoing management and maintenance.
+- (d) Be fully accessible and incorporate natural and incidental play, to encourage physical activity to improve mental well-being & health inequalities; - (e) Provide a location and shape for the space which allows for meaningful and safe recreation and be sufficiently overlooked by active building frontages while maintaining appropriate distances from residential development; - (f) Be easily found and accessible walking and cycling, and public transport and road where appropriate, including by those with disabilities, with pedestrian crossings on roads where necessary; - (g) Make the entrances accessible for all users, of appropriate size and inviting with a welcoming sign and directions/map where appropriate; - (h) Provide clearly defined boundaries with fences or hedges where needed to ensure safety of users; - Providing signage, seating, cycle furniture, litter bins and lighting, where appropriate, to ensure safety of users without adversely affecting wildlife; - (j) Provide cultural infrastructure such as public art in line with the council's Cultural Strategy; - (k) Provide a range of planting, with appropriate mix of predominantly indigenous species, suitable for a range of pollinators, maintained to a good standard; - (I) Promote biodiversity on-site through design, choice of species and management practises, while ensuring that the space's ability to perform as an accessible open space is not compromised; and

+- (m) For developments of over 3.5ha:

+- (i) Provide an Open Space

+Layout and Design statement,

+to incorporate ecological

+management measures for

+approval by the council; and

+- Provide a Management Plan with adequate resources identified for on-going management and maintenance.

-The council will have regard to these quality standards where it applies off-site financial contributions towards improving existing open space provision.
+The council will have regard to these quality standards where it applies offsite financial contributions towards improving existing open space provision.